Colonsay: Present day

 The island's population was 124 as recorded by the 2011 census an increase of nearly 15% since 2001 when there were 108 usual residents.
 During the same period Scottish island populations as a whole grew by 4% to 103,702.
+At the time of the 2022 census the population was 117.
 Colonsay's main settlement is Scalasaig (Sgalasaig) on the east coast.

 Recently there has been a growth of tourism as the mainstay of the island's economy, with numerous holiday cottages, many of them owned and managed by the Isle of Colonsay Estate.
-The Colonsay Hotel, the only hotel on the island, is also estate owned.
+The Colonsay Hotel, the only hotel on the island, is independently owned.

 The island has a tiny bookshop specialising in books of local interest; it is also the home of the House of Lochar publishing company specialising in Scottish history.
-The hotel overlooks the harbour, and there is also a cafe and bakery, a shop and post office.
+The hotel overlooks the harbour, and there are also a cafe and bakery, a shop and post office.
 Colonsay's best known beach, Kiloran Bay, is a vast stretch of golden sands and draws locals and tourists alike while maintaining an isolated and peaceful atmosphere.

 Colonsay Community Development Company, the local development trust is “engaged in a range of work which reflects a sustainable approach to the regeneration of our island”.
-Current projects include running the islands coal supply and only petrol pump, a major Rhododendron ponticum eradication programme and a feasibility study into the possibility of improving the harbour and surrounding area.
+Current projects include running the island's coal supply and only petrol pump, a major Rhododendron ponticum eradication programme and a feasibility study into the possibility of improving the harbour and surrounding area.

 2007 saw the opening of the Colonsay Brewery, a micro-brewery that employs two people and offers three different products.
 Colonsay is the smallest island in the world with its own brewery.
-In 2016 the brewery launched a gin, called Wild Island Botanic Gin, distilled with hand gathered wild botanicals from the island.
+In 2016 the brewery launched a gin, called Wild Island Botanic Gin, distilled with hand-gathered wild botanicals from the island.
 It is distilled at Langley Distillery in a cooperation with master distiller Rob Dorset.
-In February 2017 a company called Wild Thyme Spirits Ltd, started by husband and wife team Finlay and Eileen Geekie who moved to Colonsay from Oxfordshire in 2016, brought out a product called Colonsay Gin which is believed to be distilled at Strathearn Distillery in Perthshire.
+In February 2017 a company called Wild Thyme Spirits Ltd, started by husband and wife team Finlay and Eileen Geekie who moved to Colonsay from Oxfordshire in 2016, brought out a product called Colonsay Gin.
+Initially distilled off the island, production moved to Colonsay in 2018.Wild Thyme Spirits went into court ordered liquidation in August 2025.

-The nature of island life was exemplified by a story reported in 1993 that, at that time, the last recorded crime was treachery against the King in 1623.
-In November 2006 a construction worker from Glasgow was arrested and confessed to theft by housebreaking having entered an unlocked house and stolen £60 in cash.
+The nature of island life was exemplified by a story reported in 1993 that, at that time, the last recorded crime was treachery against the king in 1623.
+In November 2006 a construction worker from Glasgow was arrested and confessed to theft by housebreaking, having entered an unlocked house and stolen £60 in cash.
 Media interest was stirred when it was reported that this was the first recorded crime since 2004 and the "first ever theft from a house".
 The next reported crime was in 2013 involving vandalism to a car.

 Colonsay may be the smallest island ever to host a rugby festival, all the more remarkable as there is no permanent rugby pitch.